fawiyogo001/Data-Science-Portfolio-Python/Iris Classification/README.md

 is referenced frequently to this day.
 (See Duda & Hart, for example.)
 The data set contains 3 classes of 50 instances each, where each class refers to a type of iris plant.
-One class is linearly separable from the other 2; the latter are NOT linearly separable from each other.
+One class is linearly separable from the other 2; the latter is not linearly separable from each other.
 <br>
 <br>
-Source: Fisher, R.A. "<i>The use of multiple measurements in taxonomic problems</i>" Annual Eugenics, 7, Part II, 179-188 (1936)
+<b>Source</b>: Fisher, R.A. "<i>The use of multiple measurements in taxonomic problems</i>" Annual Eugenics, 7, Part II, 179-188 (1936)
 </div>

 <br>